dapachec/deep-rl-navigation/README.md

 The objective of the agent in this task is to collect yellow bananas distributed in a rectangular virtual space, while avoiding to collect blue bananas.

 The agent collects observations from the environment that are stored in a continuous space of 37 dimensions, including its velocity, and a ray-based perception of objects around its forward direction.
 Specifically, the agent throws 7 rays at angles (20, 90, 160, 45, 135, 70, 100), which contain info about the presence of one of four detectable objects encoded as a one-shot vector (i.e., yellow banana, wall, blue banana, other agent).
-Rays also contain a distance measure with respect to any collided object (a fraction of the ray's total lenght)
+Rays also contain a distance measure with respect to any collided object (a fraction of the ray's total lenght).

 There are four possible actions available to the agent at each time step (Move forward, Move backward, Turn left, Turn right).
 The agent receives a reward of +1 when it collects a yellow banana, and of -1 for a blue banana.
 Thus, the goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.